tonethar/IGME-330-Spring-2023/hw/hw-3-notes-A.md

   - 2) create **favorite.js** and the `Favorite` "model" class (see hints here: [HW-3 - Hints - **favorite.js**](hw-3.md#hints)
      - don't forget to `export`/`import` it
   - 3) create a single `Favorite` instance and put it in the `favorites` array - you can use the following values for its 4 properties
+  - 4) when you are done, `console.log(favorites);` or use the debugger to verify that you successfully in created the `Favorite` instance

 ```js
 {